 Heat vegetable oil in a heavy skillet over medium heat.
-Add the onion, green bell pepper, and garlic.
-Cook until the onion is translucent, stirring frequently.
+Add onion, green bell pepper, and garlic.
+Cook until onion is translucent, stirring frequently.

 Add rice to skillet and cook for about 2 to 3 minutes, or until rice has browned slightly.

-Bring the rice to a boil and cover the pan.
-Reduce the heat to low and simmer until the liquid has been absorbed, about 20 minutes.
+Reduce heat to low and simmer until liquid has been absorbed, about 20 minutes.
 Taste and add more salt, if needed.